nfroidure/VarStream/README.md

 VarStream - v2
 ============

-WARNING : This VarStream version is currently under development !
+*WARNING:* This VarStream version is currently under development !
+Use it at your own risk !

 VarStream is a variable exchange format designed to replace JSON for situations when it reaches its limits.
 VarStream has many advantages :
 - Human readable/writeable : no need to be a programmer to create VarStream datas.
 - Streamable : No need to wait the datas to be fully loaded to populate/access your program variables (usefull for web sockets realtime var loading and ui reactivity...).
 - Self referencable : you can refer to another variable of the stream in the stream itself, wich is not possible with JSON.
-- Mergeable : you easily merge multiple varstreams with no loss (usefull for configuration files and localization files merging...).
+- Mergeable : you easily merge multiple varstreams with no loss (usefull for configuration files and localization files...).
-- Lighter most of the time : Due to it's smart optimizations (self reference, backward reference) :
+- Lighter most of the time : Due to it's smart optimizations (self reference, backward reference, array operators) :
 - - test1 : linear.dat [390 bytes] vs linear.json [423 bytes] => 8% smaller
 - - test2 : arrays.dat [1244 bytes] vs arrays.json [1178 bytes] => 6% bigger
 - - test3 : references.dat [2844 bytes] vs references.json [3314 bytes] => 16% smaller
 - Save memory : the garbage collector can cleanup memory before the parse ends, references prevent data duplication.
 - Comments friendly : Keeps your configuration/localization files readable.
 - Circular references friendly : transmit your data trees with no hacks.

+VarStream can be used with NodeJS and on the browser side.
+I haven't test it yet on old browsers but it's on my todo list.

 VarStream program is free to use for any purpose (GNU/GPL), VarStream format is royalty free, i pushed it in the public domain.
 French speaking developpers can get a introduction to VarStreams here : http://www.insertafter.com/articles-remplacer_json_par_varstream.html .
 English version will come soon.